Guide on How to Find a Niche in Software Development Company in 2023

 Increase the CLV of your clients on niche markets

 It is not only SaaS companies' purpose to secure high Customer Lifetime Value.
 Software development agencies need long term contracts and partnerships with clients too.
-When you are perceived as an industry expert on top of software development, you increase your chances to get more business from one client.
+When you are perceived as an industry expert on top of software development, you increase your chances to get more business from relevant customers.

 General-purpose service companies are often treated as a cost optimisation option which is useful once you want to deliver simple tasks.
 Still, once you aspire to be involved in complex and challenging projects, specialisation and authority are needed.

 Cost of marketing and client acquisition will go down